 About Disneyland in Hong Kong

 Opened in the year 2005, Disneyland is the largest theme park in Hong Kong.
-It is located on the Lantau Island of Hong Kong.
+Located on the Lantau Island of Hong Kong, this theme park is the place to experience the Disney magic and become children.

 Trivia: The sleeping beauty castle in Disneyland Hong Kong is the only one to have a natural mountain in the background.